grillon6u/Data_Science_projects/README.md

 # [Louis's Portfolio](https://github.com/grillon6u/Louis_Portfolio)

 This repository presents all my personal projects and work related to data science.
 The repository is split in three sections: Analytics, Data Science and template&images.
-Feel free to clic on any topic or project to go visualize more details on GitHub and find the full code and explanation!
+Feel free to **clic on any project** to go visualize more details on GitHub and find the full code and explanation, and notebooks that will explain more in-depth each step!

 ## [Analytics projects](https://github.com/grillon6u/Louis_Portfolio/tree/main/Analytics-projects)